Triptyque

 About Triptyque

-A Michelin-starred vegetable restaurant in a town hall — and worth the detour
+A Michelin-starred vegetable restaurant in a town hall; and worth the detour

 Picture the main square of a small Dutch municipality, the kind where the post office and the pharmacy flank a modest plein.
 Now imagine that the historic town hall on that square has been converted into one of the Netherlands' most quietly serious vegetable-forward restaurants, holding a Michelin star since 2024 and named the We're Smart Green Guide's Dutch Discovery of the Year in 2021.
-That's the premise at Triptyque in Wateringen, and if that combination sounds like it requires some convincing, the food does the convincing quickly.
+That's the premise at Triptyque in Wateringen, if that combination sounds like it requires some convincing, the food does the convincing quickly.

 The verdict: book this if you want a technically accomplished, predominantly plant-based tasting experience at a price point (€€€) that sits a full tier below most of its Michelin-starred Dutch peers.
 It earns its star without demanding the €€€€ commitment that the broader fine-dining circuit typically requires.